-1. Act quickly: as soon as you know there is a problem, contact the double glazing installer.
+1. Act quickly As soon as you know there is a problem, contact the double glazing installer.
 If you phone, follow up the conversation with a letter.
 Confirm the problem and state what the double glazing installer agreed it would do and by when.
-See our letter templates above.

-4. Evidence of problems: if the double glazing installer still doesn't respond or refuses to do the work, get quotes for fixing the problem from other glazing installers.
-But before they start work, make sure you have a report of the problems, including photographs where necessary.
-You will need this as evidence if you claim against the original double glazer in court.
+4. Evidence of problems If the double glazing installer still doesn't respond or refuses to do the work, get quotes for fixing the problem from other glazing installers.
+But before the new firm starts work, make sure you have a report of the problems - including photographs where necessary.
+You will need this as evidence if you claim against the original installer in court.

 Double glazing Competent Persons Schemes

-There are a number of organisations that run Competent Persons Schemes, such as Fensa, BM Trada, BSI and Napit.
-To be part of one of these schemes traders will need to go through a vetting process to check they are 'competent', so it's worth looking for someone that is part of one of these scheme.
-Being a member of one of these schemes also means a trader can sign off work that needs to meet Building Regulations themselves.
+There are a number of organisations that run Competent Persons Schemes, such as BM Trada, BSI, Fensa and Napit.
+It's worth looking for a trader that's signed up to one of them.
+First, traders need to go through a vetting process to check they are 'competent'.

 There are also third-party services available to help resolve problems.

-The Glass and Glazing Federation (GGF) offers a free conciliation service if you're using one of its members and Fensa have a complaints process if you are unable to resolve issues with their member directly.
+The Glass and Glazing Federation (GGF) offers a free conciliation service if you're using one of its members.
+Fensa has a complaints process if you're unable to resolve issues directly with one of its members.

 There is also the Double Glazing and Conservatory Quality Assurance Ombudsman Scheme (DGCOS), which has a free consumer advice line and free access to The Ombudsman.